 Some of the museum’s most popular exhibits include the Bubble Gallery, where kids can learn about the science of bubbles, and the Energy Zone, where they can learn about different forms of energy.
 There’s also a section of the museum for toddlers, so even the littlest ones can enjoy the educational fun.

-The museum also offers a varied program of events, including story times, science demonstrations, arts and crafts activities, and more.
+The museum also offers various events, including story times, science demonstrations, arts and crafts activities, and more.
 There’s also a cafe on-site, so you can grab a bite to eat before or after exploring the museum.

 And don’t forget about the Cincinnati Museum Center, an unmissable collection of multi-museums that all the family can enjoy.